List of political parties in Indonesia: Parties represented only in regional legislatures

-Aceh special autonomy statutes allowed formation of local political parties to compete only in the People's Representative Council of Aceh.
+Aceh's special autonomy statutes allowed formation of local political parties to compete only in the Aceh House of Representatives.
 Although the party number is serialised from the national list, Aceh local parties only appeared in ballot paper circulating in Aceh province.

 Extra-parliamentary parties

 These political parties have no representation in either national or regional parliaments.

 The term "partai gurem" (minor party, literally "tropical fowl mite party" referring to the small size) is commonly used by Indonesian media to refer to these political parties.
-The term initially referred to political parties that won a very small number of parliamentary seat, but after the 2004 election, to political parties that have no chance of surpassing the parliamentary threshold (currently 4%) necessary to gain representation on the People's Representative Council.
+The term initially referred to political parties that won a very small number of parliamentary seat, but after the 2004 election, to political parties that have no chance of surpassing the parliamentary threshold (currently 4%) necessary to gain representation on the House of Representatives.
 These political parties are often perceived to be lacking in organisational structure, their leaders seemingly interested solely in attracting media attention.

 These parties often have their attempts at registering for elections turned down by the KPU due to the parties' failure to satisfy registration criteria set by the commission, which includes completeness of party documents, a permanent physical party headquarters, minimum membership and minimum percentage of woman members.
 Parties that had their registration rejected often resort to appealing their rejection to the Bawaslu, with varied success.

+Political party coalitions

+Outside of the Suharto period, no political parties controlled a majority of the Indonesian parliament, necessitating the formation of coalitions.
+Coalitions may also be required to nominate candidates to executive office elections (i.e. President, Governors, Regents, Mayors and their deputies), and political parties often form coalitions for regional elections with parties which are on opposing coalitions at the national level.